aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues-alt-ctrl-ouija/index.md

 * When the H-BOT/GRBL -setup was ok, learned how to make an R4 and the R3 talk to each other via the RX and TX pins over software serial: now all I needed to do was to make an Arduino code that sends G-code.
 Easy, right?
 * Finally got the GREAT IDEA of making an ouija-board (also the first tangible idea; time was running out)
 * Setbacks with the ferrofluid tank (see Sidetrack), so desided to go with plan B: plywood and metal ball.
-* Designed the ouija layout with letters from A to Z, built a 660x660 box from ply wood and burned my design to the cover (cheap plywood, cound not use Aalto laser, had to use an industrial type instead)
+* Designed the ouija layout with letters from A to Z, built a 660x660 box from plywood and burned my design to the cover (cheap plywood, cound not use Aalto laser, had to use an industrial type instead)
 * Soldered a screw to a coin for a capacitive button, just like in one of my tests before.
 * Box ready, some generic fortunes created, all electronics in place, used UGS to point out the coordinates, now code.
 Wait, I do not know how to do all of that?
 * Crazy times, I used ChatGPT a lot.
 With a looong discussions with LLM, the “automatic generation” of the code took approximately eight hours of chatting and tweaking.